jamesfricker/HouseAndRent/README.md

 ## Load

-Load the data into sql db
+Load the data into sqlite db

 ## Display